shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 # Rod of Suffering

-Melee +1 atk 1d4 Bludgeoning
+Melee 1d6 Bludgeoning

+Versatile (1d8)

 A magic rod about 5ft long.